clawpack/pyclaw/doc/petclaw/started.rst

     * time_stepping_method: ForwardEuler or SSP33 (for the moment)
     * speed: fast or slow

-Both 'time_stepping_mode' and 'time_stepping_method' are actually used in combination with 'solver_type = sharpclaw' because the classic clawpack implements the Lax-Wendroff scheme.
+The attribute 'time_stepping_method' is only used in combination with 'solver_type = sharpclaw' because the classic clawpack implements the Lax-Wendroff scheme.

 The attributes can be used in the following ways: